scipy-conference/scipy_proceedings/papers/scott_sievert/main.rst

-We use Dask to implement this data flow, which adds some overhead. [#]_ AdaDamp supports constant batch sizes; however, there is little incentive to use AdaDamp with a static batch sizes: the native solutions in PyTorch have less overhead :cite:`li2020pytorch`, and already has a Dask wrapper. [#]_
+We use Dask to implement this data flow, which adds some overhead. [#]_ AdaDamp supports constant batch sizes; however, there is little incentive to use AdaDamp with a static batch sizes: the native solution has PyTorch less overhead :cite:`li2020pytorch`, and already has a Dask wrapper. [#]_

 .. [#] An opportunity for future work.